fartlek training examples

 The “Base-Phase” Fartlek

-The base phase is training to get ready for real training.
-Plenty of aerobic running sprinkled with short but very fast efforts to build the aerobic engine and neuromuscular power.
-In other words, the base phase is highly polarized with efforts at the extreme ends of the intensity spectrum.
-VO2max intervals and tempo runs are typically left out or are at least de-emphasized.
+The base phase is training to prepare for real training.
+It involves plenty of aerobic running sprinkled with short but very fast efforts to build the aerobic engine and neuromuscular power.
+In other words, the base phase is highly polarized, with efforts at the extreme ends of the intensity spectrum.
+VO2 max intervals and tempo runs are typically left out or de-emphasized.

-Thus, a base phase fartlek could be as simple as a 6-mile easy run with 100m at 1500m pace (or 50m uphill sprints) at the end of 4 of the middle miles.
-Ideally, you have 2 of these fartleks in your base phase training weeks at least 48h apart.
+Thus, a base phase fartlek could be as simple as a 6-mile easy run with 100m at 1500m pace (or 50m uphill sprints) at the end of 4 middle miles.
+Ideally, you have 2 of these fartleks in your base phase training weeks at least 48 hours apart.

 The “Mona” Fartlek

 The Mona Fartlek was created by the Australian distance runner Steve Moneghetti.
-A great workout for getting used to pace changes.
+It’s a great workout for getting used to pace changes.
 Unlike other formats, the Mona Fartlek is structured with time-based intervals.
-The idea is to touch upon various paces getting faster with each set.
+The idea is to touch upon various paces, running faster with each set.
 It’s a good training session to employ in the middle of your training cycle.

 Here’s the sequence: 2x 90 sec, 4x 60 sec, 4x 30 sec, 4x 15 sec.
 The recovery jogs are the same length as the efforts.

 For 5K and 10K training, start with 10K pace and finish at 1500m/mile pace.
-For HM and marathon training start at 10mile/15K pace and finish at 3K pace.
+HM and marathon training start at a 10-mile/15K pace and finish at 3K pace.
 Sandwich this session with a solid warm-up and cool-down.

 The “Surroundings” Fartlek